My Garden Zone Is

 Purchase Flower Vines from Tn Nursery to add a showy burst of color to your home garden or landscape

 Besides its flamboyant beauty, the perennial trumpet vine is easy to grow.
-Indeed, it's so easy that a well cared for a plant can grow up to 40 feet in a single year.
-It's not particularly fussy about soil even though it does best in rich loam that's well-drained.
+Indeed, it's so easy that a well-cared-for plant can grow up to 40 feet in a single year.
+It's not particularly fussy about soil, even though it does best in rich loam that's well-drained.
 But once a plant is established, it doesn't even need fertilizer.
 All it needs is a trellis or a long, sturdy fence to grow on and some judicious pruning early in the spring and in the fall.
 The vine can also tolerate some drought and is deer resistant.

 Trumpet flower vines can be raised from seeds or from suckers that are dug up and replanted.
 The plant is an abundant reseeder and will produce long seed pods after the blooming season is over.
 These pods split open and spill out many winged seeds.
 Because of their wings, the seeds can take root a considerable distance away from the parent plant.

-Seeds can be bought from a local nursery, purchased online or through a catalog.
-They should be planted about one-quarter inch deep after all danger of frost is over.
+Seeds can be bought from a local nursery, purchased online, or through a catalog.
+Trumpet Vine should be planted about one-quarter inch deep after all danger of frost is over.
 The plant prefers full sunlight but can also do well in partial shade.
-However, a vine planted in partial shade won't produce as many blossoms.
+However, a vine planted in the partial shade won't produce as many blossoms.